WolframRhodium/VapourSynth-dpid/README.md

     The input clip.

 - width & height: (Default: clip.width / clip.height)
     The width and height of the output clip.

     One of which can be 0, and the downscaling will keep the aspect ratio.

 - lambda: (Default: 1.0)
     The power factor of range kernel.

     It can be used to tune the amplification of the weights of pixels that represent detail—from a box filter over an emphasis of distinct pixels towards a selection of only the most distinct pixels.

     This parameter happens to be a python keyword, so you may need to refer to the [doc](http://www.vapoursynth.com/doc/pythonreference.html#python-keywords-as-filter-arguments).

 - src_left, src_top: (Default: 0)
     Used to select the source region of the input to use.

+    They can be arrays to specify different shifting for each plane.

-It an also be used to shift the image.
-Only the first value in the array is passed to `resize.Bilinear()`.
+    Only the first value in the array is passed to `resize.Bilinear()`, i.e.

+    ```Python3
+    clip = core.dpid.Dpid(src, width, height, _lambda, src_lefts, src_tops)
+    ```

+    is equivalent to

+    ```Python3
+    down = core.resize.Bilinear(
+        src, width, height,
+        src_left=src_lefts[0], src_top=src_tops[0])

+    clip = core.dpid.DpidRaw(src, down, _lambda, src_lefts, src_tops)
+    ```

 - read_chromaloc: (Default: True)
     Whether to read `_ChromaLocation` property.